 As the CBP partnership initiates the critical final phase of implementation efforts under the Chesapeake Bay Total Maximum Daily Load (TMDL), NFWF, EPA, and CBP partners are intentionally targeting INSR program funding towards the accelerated implementation of proven water quality improvement practices2 and approaches to achieve the level implementation necessary to achieve remaining pollution reductions by the TMDL's 2025 deadline.
-The desired result of INSR funding is a measurable increase in the rate and/or scale of implementation for priority water quality improvement practices, as identified through the Chesapeake Bay TMDL and associated Watershed Implementation Plans (WIPs), in a defined regional project focus or service area.
+The desired result of INSR funding is a cost-effective, measurable increase in the rate and/or scale of implementation for priority water quality improvement practices, as identified through the Chesapeake Bay TMDL and associated Watershed Implementation Plans (WIPs), in a defined regional project focus or service area.

-NFWF is specifically soliciting proposals from existing partnerships, collaboratives, and networks ("partnerships"), which data from NFWF, EPA, and others demonstrate are an especially effective mechanism of achieving and sustaining desired water quality improvement efforts by strategic leveraging of capacities, skills, and resources of diverse stakeholders.
-Such partnerships can take many forms3 and may include nonprofit organizations, public agencies, institutions, and/or businesses with a shared focus on water quality restoration and protection.
+NFWF is specifically soliciting proposals from existing partnerships, collaboratives, and networks ("partnerships"), which are an especially effective mechanism for achieving and sustaining desired water quality improvement efforts by strategic leveraging of capacities, skills, and resources of diverse stakeholders.
+Such partnerships can take many forms3 and may include nonprofit organizations, public agencies, institutions, and/or businesses4 with a shared focus on water quality restoration and protection.